internship-pentatech-it-solutions/crud_add_phpmailer_jcmunav63/readme.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-## 📖 About project - CRUDProject - CRUD operations using PHP <a name="about-project"></a>
+## 📖 About project - Add PDF to CRUDProject - Add PDF to CRUD operations using domPDF<a name="about-project"></a>

-The CRUDProject application is a simple PHP project to create a simple CRUD Web Application for users management.
-It uses PHP version 8.2.12 and MariaDB database server version 10.4.32.
+This CRUDProject application is a simple PHP project to create a simple CRUD Web Application for users management.
+In this project we are adding the PDF export functionality for the Members List and the Member Details pages.
+It uses PHP version 8.2.12, MariaDB database server version 10.4.32, and an external library called domPDF.
 This project is part of the Pentatech IT Solutions PHP Internship program.

 ## 🛠 Built With <a name="built-with"></a>